 Will a Civilian Misdemeanor Conviction Get You Kicked Out of the Military?

 We should also point out that while we receive many inquiries about misdemeanor civilian convictions, this discussion addresses a civilian conviction, regardless of whether it is a misdemeanor or a felony.
 We cannot predict what exact negative consequences you will face in the military due to a civilian conviction.
 That is largely up to your command.
 The military consequences of a civilian conviction depend heavily on the specifics of your situation.
-If you are a military member and you are facing a military adverse action, you should contact an attorney who handles military cases as soon as possible.
+If you are a military member and you are facing a military adverse action, you should contact a military lawyer who handles military cases as soon as possible.

 The Military Defense Law Offices of Richard V. Stevens is here to help.
 We represent military personnel in all service branches with a wide range of military adverse actions.
 We are not legal assistance attorneys.
 We are criminal defense lawyers.
 So, the issues we deal with involve defending military members against military actions being taken against them.
 We do not handle other types of law or issues, such as family law, property law, etc. If you are a military member facing a military adverse action, we can discuss your options with you, once we know more about the specifics of your case.
 When we are asked if a civilian conviction will get a military member kicked out of the military, like most situations, the answer depends on the specifics of your case.